 - This depression will end if I make more money.

-- People will like me better if I buy a newer car.
+- People will respect me more if I buy a new car.

 4. Emotional Reasoning

 Cognitive distortions use our emotions against us.
 When we mistake our feelings for facts, we allow our emotions to dictate reality.
 If you feel a certain way, then it must be true.
 The problem is, feelings are often unreliable.
 That’s the problem with “emotional reasoning,” an oxymoron if there ever was one.